NGC 602, a young star cluster in the Small Magellanic Cloud (one of our satellite galaxies). Courtesy of James Webb: https://flic.kr/p/2qpDJJQ

 A gathering of space-gazers

 Founded by passionate sky-watchers, our club brings together people who share a fascination for the mysteries of space.
-Inspired by the likes of pioneers like Glenn Roberts, we combine deep knowledge with an approachable spirit, encouraging everyone to experience the beauty of the night sky.
+Members can learn about astronomy from experts in an approachable way.
+We encourage everyone to experience the beauty of the night sky.

 • Share insights on celestial events.